hiqueCa/TicTacToe-Challenge/README.md

 ![code-coverage-img]()

 ## How-tos :question:

+### Locally with Ruby

+To locally run the project using ruby, follow these steps:
+- Make sure you have Ruby downloaded on your machine;
+- Clone this repo to your local filesys;
+- Go

 Conclusion

 This project allowed me to improve my skills in refactoring, testing, and using design patterns to make code more maintainable and understandable.
 I hope this project serves as an example of how these practices can be used to improve existing codebases.